krisnotchris/Hacktoberfest-2016-Game/README.md

 Game Description:

-	Game consist of a fields like that of chessboard with Hacktoberfest word hidden.Each time the user select the a tile it will flip and show the content inside it.The tile will either display cross or alphabet present in the Hacktoberfest.
+Game consist of a fields like that of chessboard with Hacktoberfest word hidden.
+Each time the user select the a tile it will flip and show the content inside it.
+The tile will either display cross or alphabet present in the Hacktoberfest.
 There will be a player and a opponet (bot or friend).
 The person to strikes all the words first will win the prize ie. prize will be displayed as Hactoberfest t-shirt.

 Rules: